rieryn/tofu/p2p-test/README.md

 npm run dev

+wait ~ 10s, the jit compiler for tailwind is kinda buggy so just load the whole thing for now

 http://localhost:3000/
 ```

 testing webrtc: open http://localhost:9000/ twice

-server.js is for reqs, keep it updated
+server.js is for reqs

 will default to bultin routing otherwise(dev env only)
 ```